frePPLe/frepple/doc/command-reference.rst

 A number of demo datasets are packaged with frePPLe.
 Using this action you can load one of those in the database.

-The dataset is loaded incrementally in the database, **without** erasing any previous data.
-In most cases you'll want to erase the data before loading any of these datasets.
+By default, the dataset is loaded incrementally in the database, **without** erasing any previous data.
+A checkbox allows you to purge any existing data before loading the dataset.

+Another checkbox allows you to generate a plan after loading the dataset.

 You can use the dumpdata command to export a model to the appropriate format and create your own predefined datasets.